dstreefkerk/PowerShell/README.md

 Each folder contains scripts tailored to its topic, ranging from automation and reporting to security and GUI tools.

 I've recently removed a bunch of old content and reorganised what's here.
 If you're after any old IT admin-style scripts that I previously hosted here, you can check them out in the repo history.

+Some of these scripts might still reference my old Twitter handle and my old IT blog which is now defunct.
+My current blog can be found at https://dstreefkerk.github.io